parrt/autodx/images/matrix-calculus.md

 ## The Chain Rules

 We can't compute partial derivatives of very complicated functions using just the basic matrix calculus rules we've seen so far.
 For example, we can't take the derivative of nested expressions like $sum(\mathbf{w}+\mathbf{x})$ directly without reducing it to its scalar equivalent.
 We need to be able to combine our basic vector rules using what we can call the *vector chain rule*.
-Unfortunately, there are a number of rules for differentiation that fall under the name ``chain rule'' so we have to be careful which chain rule we're talking about.
+Unfortunately, there are a number of rules for differentiation that fall under the name "chain rule" so we have to be careful which chain rule we're talking about.
 Part of our goal here is to clearly define and name three different chain rules and indicate in which situation they are appropriate.
 To get warmed up, we'll start with what we'll call the *single-variable chain rule*, where we want the derivative of a scalar function with respect to a scalar.
 Then we'll move on to an important concept called the *total derivative* and use it to define what we'll pedantically call the *single-variable total-derivative chain rule*.
 Then, we'll be ready for the vector chain rule in its full glory as needed for neural networks.

 The chain rule is conceptually a divide and conquer strategy (like Quicksort) that breaks complicated expressions into subexpressions whose derivatives are easier to compute.
 Its power derives from the fact that we can process each simple subexpression in isolation yet still combine the  intermediate results to get the correct overall result.

 The chain rule comes into play when we need the derivative of an expression composed of nested subexpressions.
 For example, we need the chain rule when confronted with expressions like $\frac{d}{dx} sin(x^2)$.
 The outermost expression takes the $sin$ of an intermediate result, a nested subexpression that squares $x$.
 Specifically, we need the single-variable chain rule, so let's start by digging into that in more detail.

-\subsubsection{Single-variable chain rule}
+### Single-variable chain rule

 Let's start with the solution to the derivative of our nested expression: $\frac{d}{dx} sin(x^2) = 2xcos(x^2)$.
 It doesn't take a mathematical genius to recognize components of the solution that smack of scalar differentiation rules, $\frac{d}{dx}x^2 = 2x$ and $\frac{d}{du} sin(u) = cos(u)$.
-It looks like the solution is to multiply the derivative of the outer expression by the derivative of the inner expression or ``chain the pieces together,'' which is exactly right.
+It looks like the solution is to multiply the derivative of the outer expression by the derivative of the inner expression or "chain the pieces together," which is exactly right.
 In this section, we'll explore the general principle at work and provide a process that works for highly-nested expressions of a single variable.

 Chain rules are typically defined in terms of nested functions, such as $y = f(g(x))$ for single-variable chain rules.
 (You will also see the chain rule defined using function composition $(f \circ g)(x)$, which is the same thing.)
 Some sources write the derivative using shorthand notation $y' = f'(g(x))g'(x)$, but that hides the fact that we are introducing an intermediate variable: $u = g(x)$, which we'll see shortly.
 It's better to define the [single-variable chain rule](http://m.wolframalpha.com/input/?i=chain+rule) of $f(g(x))$ explicitly so we never take the derivative with respect to the wrong variable.
 Here is the formulation of the single-variable chain rule we recommend: